 MRM 1 (DCM, SGM, Rassvet)

-The MRM 1 (Mini Research Module 1, MIM 1, Maliy Issledovatel'ny Modul' 1), formerly designated DCM (Docking Cargo Module) or SGM (Stikovochno Gruzovom Modul), is a docking module of the International space station ISS, which will extend the Zarya nadir docking port, so that it will not be blocked by the Node 3 element.
-DCM will be built on the pressurised section of the cancelled SPP (NEP) Science Power Platform.
-DCM will have two docking units: one - for docking to the nadir port of Zarya module and one for docking of Soyuz TMA spacecraft
+The MRM 1 (Mini Research Module 1, MIM 1, Maliy Issledovatel'ny Modul' 1), formerly designated DCM (Docking Cargo Module) or SGM (Stikovochno Gruzovom Modul), is a docking module of the International space station ISS, which extenda the Zarya nadir docking port, so that it will not be blocked by the Node-3 element.
+DCM was built on the pressurised section of the cancelled SPP(NEP) Science Power Platform.
+DCM has two docking units: one - for docking to the nadir port of Zarya module and one for docking of Soyuz TMA spacecraft.

-The DCM will we delivered to the ISS by a Shuttle flight.
-NASA also is purchasing the capability for the Russian Docking Cargo Module (DCM) to carry 1.4 tons of NASA cargo to the space station.
-That module is scheduled to fly in 2010.
-By adding the module, NASA will be able to fly outfitting hardware for the Russian MLM (Multipurpose Laboratory Module) on the DCM, eliminating the need to fly a cargo carrier and some ballast on a shuttle flight.
+The DCM was delivered in 2010 to the ISS by a Shuttle flight.
+NASA also was purchasing the capability for the Russian Docking Cargo Module (DCM) to carry 1.4 tons of NASA cargo to the space station.
+By adding the module, NASA was able to fly outfitting hardware for the Russian MLM (Multipurpose Laboratory Module) on the DCM, eliminating the need to fly a cargo carrier and some ballast on an other shuttle flight.

-SGM has a launch mass of 7.9 t with 4.78 t being the module itself and 3.12 t being cargo.
-Th cargo consists of 1.4 t of American goods inside the module and 1.72 t stored on the outside.
-The outside cargo of the DCM will be:
+MRM-1 has a launch mass of 7.9 t with 4.78 t being the module itself and 3.12 t being cargo.
+The cargo consists of 1.4 t of American goods inside the module and 1.72 t stored on the outside.
+The outside cargo of the DCM was:

-• an airlock chamber for the Multipurpose Laboratory Module (MLM) (900 kg)
+• the ShK science airlock chamber for the Multipurpose Laboratory Module (MLM) (900 kg)

 • a radiator for MLM (570 kg)